david-crespo/react-starter-parcel/README.md

 Because Parcel is doing all the work, the only configuration needed here is the definition of `build` and `start` in `package.json`.

-Note that this is Parcel 1.
-[Parcel 2](https://medium.com/@devongovett/parcel-2-0-0-alpha-1-is-here-8b160c6e3f7e) is being worked on but it's not out yet.
+Note that this is Parcel 2, which is still in beta.
+Documentation [here](https://v2.parceljs.org/).